valtermro/tolb/README.md

 * Some packages are designed to work with a specific datatype.
 The functions in the `math` package, for example, expect numbers, and the ones in the `string` package expect, well, strings.
 The important thing to note here is that these functions don't test, neither try to cast, the type of their arguments.
 Make sure to pass a function what it wants, or it might not work as expected.

-* Other packages are more generic.
-The `list` package, for example, contains functions to work with any value that can be treated as a list, such as strings, arrays and object literals.
-Object literals are nothing more than lists of key-value pairs.

 ## The "next" bundle.
 ---------------------